Get Hive Running

 Server starts but /web/ returns 404 Wrong frontend path in -s flag Verify -s ./frontend points to the directory containing index.html

-Migration integrity error on startup A migration SQL file was edited after being applied Revert the file to its original content, or delete hive.db and restart (data loss — dev only)
+Migration integrity error on startup An already-applied embedded migration script was modified (checksum or chain-hash mismatch) Revert the migration script to its original content, or delete the database and restart (data loss — dev only)

 MissingDependencyException on startup A plugin listed in allowed_plugins does not exist or its dependency is not enabled Check allowed_plugins in hive.properties; ensure all dependency plugins are listed